mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

     putc('*n');
 };
 ```
-Then compile them with `bi main.bi print.bi`.
+Then compile them with `bi main.bi puts.bi`.
 Note that you can't define an function within another.
 Actually, no constant namespace can be defined in inner scopes (inner than the global scope);

 ### Forced variable kind
-There is no type in B++, but there is _kinds_.
+There is no type in B++, but there are _kinds_.
 Actually 4 kinds: value, array, struct and function.
 The compiler keep track of the kinds based on the first assignment.
 Once defined as an array, a namespace can not hold any other kind of data.
 The only kinds that can be switched are struct and arrays, because struct is a subkind of array.
-You can assign an array to a struct, but not vice-versa.
+You can assign a number to a numeric-kind variable, but not to an array one; you can assign an array to a struct, but not vice-versa.
-Also, you can force a variable yo be of an expecific kind using tags, e.g.:
+Also, you can force a variable to be of an expecific kind using tags, e.g.:
 ```c
 getmemsize([array]arr) return length(arr) * sizeof(arr[0]);